BuddyForms/BuddyForms-EasyPin/readme.txt

 ---

-We are exited to see what you are building with BuddyForms Easy Pin.
-Please let us know ;) just write us a message!
+We are excited to see what you are building with BuddyForms Easy Pin.
+Please let us know.
+Just write us a message!

 ---